 Note that this post will be most helpful to people who are considering sales roles — or want to learn more about their options for growth or change within the industry.
 That said, this post may also help CPG founders think about how to structure their sales teams, too.

 Q: What is sales?

-CPG sales jobs can vary a lot depending on the size of the organization, the product or service you’re selling, and how the sales team is structured.
-At the end of the day, however, the job of the CPG salesperson is to connect the business’s product(s) or service(s) to buyers in order to drive revenues at the business.
+CPG sales jobs can vary a lot.
+Your day-to-day experience will depend on the size of the organization and the product or service you’re selling.
+It will also depend upon on how the sales team is structured.
+Despite these differences, the job of the CPG sales person is to connect the business’s product(s) or service(s) to buyers in order to drive revenues at the business.